The Accademia Gallery in Florence

 You can Book them online at a Special Price!

-The digitization and indexing initiative of the entire Lorenzo Bartolini archive was carried out in 2021-2022.
+Digital and indexing of the complete Lorenzo Bartolini archive was done in 2021-2022.

-Two separate donations brought this archive to the Galleria, one in 2011 and another in 2013.
+This archive came to the Galleria in two separate donations made in 2011 and 2013.
 Purchased from the heirs, at that time the two collections were very carefully reorganized and cataloged.

-It is composed of nine sections containing personal and professional correspondence, letters on the subject of commissions, autograph copies, drafts, legal and financial documents, notebooks (with autograph drawings) and printed matter.
-The dates covered are 1810 to 1850 (the year of the sculptor's death).
+It comprises nine sections of personal and professional letters, emails on the topic of commissions, signed copies, drafts, legal and financial papers, notebooks (containing signed drawings) as well as printed material which spans 1810 to 1850-the year the sculptor passed away.

 In the Department of Musical Instruments of the Galleria dell’Accademia, is one room dedicated to the late 19th-century Florentine musicologist, anthropologist, and collector Alessandro Kraus.